quicoli/WPFArquitectureDemo/README.md

 ## A Simple WPF Arquitecture Demo

 Some years ago I wrote an [article](http://www.devmedia.com.br/mandamentos-da-orientacao-a-objetos-artigo-net-magazine-79/18481) for [DevMedia group](http://www.devmedia.com.br/) named "Comandments of Object Orientation", based in what I'd worked, learned, read, and studied.
 So I can say:

 _The goal of this project is to show how build a good (flexible) solution for WPF applications._

+Well, this is not a silver bullet, but it's a starting point and I'd like to let an open discussion here.

 ![](http://g.recordit.co/OKOhx9TYTx.gif "Simple application")